The Walkers' Haute Route - Chamonix to Zermatt

 and continued on towards Col de Riedmatten.
 From there, it was only a short distance before we reached a small (but very sturdy) metal suspension bridge that crossed the stream leading down from Glacier de Cheilon above us.

 Once across the bridge, the trail began to climb steeply again, gaining another 630 feet in 0.5 miles before leveling out briefly.
 Shortly after leveling out, the trail intersects with the scar of a landslide (mentioned in Stewart) which forces the trail to climb extremely steeply up the north side of the gouge in the hillside.
 The trail climbed 250 feet in 520 feet of distance (a nice 40% grade) along loose sand before cutting across the gouge and easing up.
 The hiking poles were extremely handy here as the loose sand didn't offer much of a footing.
 Lisa opted to semi-scramble using her hands to help with footing.
 Thankfully, the trail relented shortly thereafter and levels out a bit as it contoured the hillside.
+Update as of January 2014: This portion of the trail has been rerouted since we originally hiked it (thanks John Hendriks)

 Eventually, the trail transitioned from a grassy hillside into a rockier wasteland (we arrived here about 1:30pm).
-Across the valley we could see Cabane des Dix perched on a black rock, overlooking the massive conveyer belt of Glacier de Cheilon.
+Across the valley we could see Cabane des Dix perched on a black rock, overlooking the massive conveyor belt of Glacier de Cheilon.
 Shortly after entering the rocky section of trail we encountered a fork.
 A rock was painted with some letters on it, but it was too poorly painted to make out what it said.
 To our left the trail appeared to contour about a hundred feet higher up along the ridgeline – these were marked with blue blazes.
 To the right were the standard red and white blazes we were used to following, so we continued to follow them to the right.

 The trail dropped about 100 feet down to skirt a section of boulders along the ridge.
 From there, the trail quickly regained its lost elevation via scrambling.
 Directly above us was Col de Riedmatten, to our right we had a clear view of the ladders (Pas de Chèvres).